Japan Summer Trip. Day 2: Osaka

 Another courtyard surrounded the inner precinct

 By noon, we made our move to Osaka Castle.
-The Tanimachi line takes us to the Tanimachi Yonchome station, which is 10 minutes walk to Osaka Museum of History situated next to NHK Osaka.
-This museum exhibits the chronicle history when Osaka begins as the Japan's first capital and site of Naniwa Palace and through the modernization of the city.
+The Tanimachi line takes us to the Tanimachi Yonchome station, which is a 10-minute walk to the Osaka Museum of History situated next to NHK Osaka.
+This museum exhibits the chronicle history of when Osaka began as Japan's first capital and site of Naniwa Palace and through the modernization of the city.
 I just realized that actually visitors can have an excellent view of the Osaka Castle from the top floor :-(

 The exhibition begins from the highest floor